 Currency Risk-Sharing Agreements

-This method, also known as credit swap involves two companies located in different countries entering into an arrangement to borrow each other’s currency for a fixed period of time.
+This method, also known as credit swap, involves two companies in different countries entering into an arrangement to borrow each other’s currency for a fixed period.
 Once the defined period is over, the currencies are repaid.

-The currency swap method is similar to the back-to-back loans method, however, does not reflect on the balance sheet.
-This method involves two firms who borrow currencies in the world market where each can benefit from the best rates and then swap the proceeds.
+The currency swap method is similar to the back-to-back loans method.
+However, it does not reflect on the balance sheet.
+This method involves two firms who borrow currencies in the world market, each benefiting from the best rates, and then swap the proceeds.

 An awareness of the impact of economic exposure can help firms take steps to mitigate this risk.
 Investors should identify stocks and companies that have major exposures and make better investment choices during times when exchange rate volatility is at its peak.

 - Direct Quote – Meaning, Indirect Quote Example, and Advantages

 - Fixed Exchange Rate – Meaning, Pros, Cons Examples, and More

 - Interest Rate Parity – Meaning, Application Types, and Equilibrium Rate

 - Foreign Exchange Risk – Meaning, Types, and Management

 - Hard Currency – Meaning, Importance, Key Hard Currencies, and Qualification